tamunoWoks/SQL_notes/databases.md

 - **Schema Rigidity** – Requires predefined structure (hard to modify later).
 - **Horizontal Scaling Challenges** – Sharding is complex (NoSQL is better for distributed systems).
 - **Performance for Unstructured Data** – JSON, graphs, and hierarchies are harder to model.
+#### Summary:
+Relational databases remain the gold standard for structured data storage due to their ACID compliance, strong querying (SQL), and data integrity.
+However, NoSQL databases (like MongoDB, Cassandra) are preferred for unstructured data, high scalability, and flexibility.

+Every database server provides a mechanism for generating unique sets of numbers to use as primary key values, so you won’t need to worry about keeping track of what numbers have been assigned.

+A primary key consisting of two or more columns is known as a **compound key**.